sayakakash/Forecasting-sales-using-SMA-Gradient-Boost/README.md

 sales.csv and next 4 month prediction .csv

-Simple moving average (SMA) is calculated in excel first and then on it models are used Forecasting of 2020 1st quarter is shown using gradient boost since linear regression performed badly during training.
+Simple moving average (SMA) is calculated in excel first and then on it models are used for forecasting of 2020 1st quarter .
+Model used is gradient boost since linear regression performed badly during training.